3fuyang/fwio.me/src/content/notes/reading-react-source-code.md

 ### Fiber

 According to the code comment: a `Fiber` is work on a `Component` that needs to be done or was done.
-There can be more than one per component.
+However, a `Fiber` also represents a React component in the React tree.

+So a `Fiber` has two dimensions of meaning:

+1. The work to be done or was done.
+2. The internal representation of React components (like VNode) in your React app.

-A few key fields:
+A few key fields of the `Fiber` structure:

 ```ts
 type Fiber = {